Who are CoppaFeel!?

 However you want to check, CoppaFeel! have some handy pointers to help:

-Check regularly – we believe boob checking should be a monthly habit, so that you’ll notice any unusual changes quickly.
+Check regularly – we believe boob checking should be part of your monthly routine, so that you’ll notice any unusual changes quickly.
 By checking on a regular basis, you’ll also build the confidence to know what’s normal for you, each month.
 Everyone has to start somewhere, so don’t worry if you’re not feeling confident straight away.

 Know what’s normal for you – being breast aware simply means knowing what is normal for your boobs or pecs.
 If you have periods, it’s likely you’ll find that your boobs will naturally change as part of your cycle each month.
 It is important to get to know the normal rhythm of your boobs so you will be able to detect anything unusual quickly.